fredrix96/3DProg/README.md

 # 3DProg

 An OpenGL-project I made at BTH.
-You need to include glew, glm and glfw to make it run.
+You need to include glew, glm and glfw for it to run.